• Home

 • How old is the well and the well equipment?

-• Has the water been tested?
+• Has the well water been tested?
 What are the results?

 • What is the well yield (in gallons per minute)?
 Is there sufficient water pressure?